-Post-Quantum Algorithms in IPWorks, IPWorks SSH, and SecureBlackbox
+Post-Quantum Support in IPWorks Toolkits and SecureBlackbox

 Introduction

-This article describes the algorithms available in our TLS, SSH, and digital signature components, how to configure them, and the platform prerequisites for using them.
+This article describes the algorithms available in our TLS, SSH, OpenPGP, and digital signature components, how to configure them, and the platform prerequisites for using them.

-IPWorks Post-Quantum Support
+Post-Quantum Support in IPWorks Toolkits

 Prerequisites